That’s the dream, right?

 But chances are, you’re wondering what to do first.

 Should you create an online course?
 Start a blog?
+Be an online affiliate by promoting products?
 Find a freelance gig where you can learn and grow?

 There are a lot of options, and the truth is, all of them are viable.
 Nobody follows exactly the same path.